MUSC Rules of Futsal

 -Goal clearances are taken from inside the penalty area.
 The goalkeeper picks the ball up and throws or rolls it out of the area.
 No punts or drop-kicks, and it is not a goal kick.
 If the goalkeeper sets the ball down it is in play.

 -On goal clearances the ball may not cross the midcourt line in the air.
 It must touch another player or the floor first.
 Otherwise an indirect kick for the other team is given from the midcourt line.
+The defending team must stand behind the halfway line during goal clearance.

 -A ball picked up by the goalkeeper should be released within 4 seconds.